Delaware Labor Laws Guide

 4. Manufacturing of dangerous or toxic chemicals,

-5. Occupations requiring handling of electrical wires,
+5. Occupations requiring the handling of electrical wires,

-6. Employment at a telephone or messenger company requiring them to distribute, collect or transmit goods or messages in any town with a population over 20.000 people.
+6. Employment at a telephone or messenger company requiring them to distribute, collect, or transmit goods or messages in any town with a population over 20.000 people.

 Hiring laws in Delaware